The Advtrains mod for Luanti

 • Right-click the TCB.

 • You will be told in the chat to punch a track to assign the TCB to.
-Punch the track to assign the TCB to - this track will, in later subsections, be the boundary of track sections.
+Punch the track to assign the TCB to - this track will, as explained in later subsections, form the boundary of track sections.

 • A TCB marker showing the two sides (A and B) will appear on the track you have assigned the TCB to.
 This will be explained in further detail below.